Ace Combat 5: The Unsung War: Plot

-Squadron mechanic Peter N. "Pops" Beagle informs Genette of the "Grey Men", an ultranationalist paramilitary from Belka, a nation bitterly defeated in a war of aggression 15 years prior to the game's events, (Note: As depicted in Ace Combat Zero: The Belkan War.) and suspects their involvement in the conspiracy against Wardog.
-Pops and Genette take their concerns to the base commander but learn his adjutant, acting on false information from the 8492nd, has framed them and Wardog of being enemy spies.
-The commander orders their arrest, but they flee the base in stolen training jets with the assistance of Pops, who is revealed to be Wolfgang Buchner, a former Belkan pilot who defected to Osea during the war 15 years ago and is opposed to the Grey Men.
+Squadron mechanic Peter N. "Pops" Beagle informs Genette of the "Grey Men", an ultranationalist paramilitary from Belka, a nation bitterly defeated in a war of aggression 15 years prior to the game's events, (Note: Later depicted in Ace Combat Zero: The Belkan War) and suspects their involvement in the conspiracy against Wardog.
+Pops and Genette take their concerns to the base commander but learn his adjutant, an ally of the 8492nd and the Grey Men, has framed them and Wardog of being enemy spies.
+The commander orders their arrest, but they flee the base in stolen training jets with the assistance of Pops, who is revealed to be Wolfgang Buchner, a former Belkan pilot who defected to Osea and is opposed to the Grey Men.

-Aided by Osean naval aviators from a friendly aircraft carrier, Wardog fakes their deaths and reforms as the independent Razgriz Squadron (named after a legend in Strangereal).
+Aided by Osean naval aviators from a friendly aircraft carrier, Wardog fakes their deaths and reforms as the independent Razgriz Squadron, named after a legend in Strangereal.
 Razgriz rescues the Osean and Yuktobanian heads of state from captivity and finds false-flagged Osean and Yuktobanian aircraft in Belkan territory, confirming the Grey Men conspiracy.
 It is learned the people of Osea and Yuktobania have become opposed to the war, and that the Grey Men are planning to attack Osea and Yuktobania with nuclear weapons to avenge their defeat and reunite Belka.
 Razgriz foils their plans, while Osea and Yuktobania join forces to defeat the Grey Men.
 When the Grey Men hijack an orbital weapons platform, Razgriz spearheads an assault on their control facility, defeats the 8492nd, and destroys the weapons platform itself when it is deliberately deorbited to impact the Osean capital, ending the war and restoring peace between Osea and Yuktobania.
 After the war, Genette reports that Razgriz disappeared afterward, while Pops retires on Wardog's now-decommissioned island air base.